albert-decatur/va-doc-data/README.md

 #va-doc-data

 Data originally from the [Virginia Department of Health Professions](http://www.dhp.virginia.gov/downloads/profiledata.asp).

+## generic

+Under output/class find outputs that have had geocoding work redacted for every congressional district so that students can get practice geocoding.

 ## main_out
 The following columns are available in the main_out table: